ecmwf/ecflow/releng/imachination/k8s/README.md

 ## From a suite on disk to a suite running on the server

-The workspace directory (`../ecflow/workspace` by default) is mounted into the ecFlow server, and into its SFTP sidecar, as `/workspace`, which is also its `ECF_HOME`.
-The server reads its configuration from `/workspace/server_environment.cfg`, and `ECF_FILES` is set to `/workspace/files`.
+The workspace directory (`../ecflow/workspace` by default) is mounted into the ecFlow server, and into its SFTP sidecar, as `/workspace`, which is also its `ECF_HOME`: it holds what the users provide and what the suites produce, and the log of the server. `ECF_FILES` is set to `/workspace/files`.
 Files written in the workspace on the host are therefore seen by the server immediately, and job outputs written by the server appear on the host.
+What only the administrator manages is kept elsewhere (see "The administrator's files").

 To run a suite: